How to Apply...

 Completing & Submitting Your Application

 The application window for studentships starting September 2023 are now open.
-The Submission deadline is midday GMT on Thursday 26 January 2023.
+The Submission deadline for this second recruitment round (home fees only!) is midday BST on Monday 15 May 2023.

 Completing Your Application